Poshter Boyz

 Poshter Boyz is a 2014 Indian Marathi-language comedy film directed by Sameer Patil and written by Sameer Patil and Charudatta Bhagwat.
 The movie stars Dilip Prabhavalkar, Hrishikesh Joshi, Aniket Vishvasrao in lead roles and Pooja Sawant, Neha Joshi in female lead cast.
 The film was produced by Shreyas Talpade.
 This is the second movie produced by Shreyas Talpade under his home production Affluence Movies Private Limited after Sanai Choughade.
 The film is released in theatres on 1 August 2014.
-The film is going be remade in Telugu as 'Poshter Boyz' director will be Gopi Ganesh and presented by Akshay Kumar and Rana Daggubati.

 The film was remade in Hindi as Poster Boys starring Sunny Deol, Bobby Deol and Shreyas Talpade.